 “Almost anything I want to do in science and in my business, I can do on an iPad,” Cheatham said.

-Students design toys for development research
+Students design toys for memory research

 November 17, 2010 (Kannapolis) - Students at A.L.
 Brown High School are putting their engineering skills to work, designing toys for Dr. Carol Cheatham’s cognitive development research...